The internet is small; free physics books are found in it as frequently as birds are found in aquaria. Here are the best ones:

 • For learning physics for university examinations, the site of reference is Rod Nave's Hyperphysics at hyperphysics.phy-astr.gsu.edu/hbase/hframe.html.

-• The high-quality electrodynamics text by Bo Thidé, Electromagnetic Field Theory, can be found at www.physics.irfu.se/CED/Book/.
+• The high-quality electrodynamics text by Bo Thidé, Electromagnetic Field Theory, can be found around the internet.

-• The introduction to quantum mechanics that uses Schwinger's approach, Quantum Principles and Particles by Walter Wilcox, can be downloaded at blogs.baylor.edu/open_text/purpose/quantum-mechanics/.
+• An introduction to quantum mechanics that uses Schwinger's approach, Quantum Principles and Particles by Walter Wilcox, can be downloaded at blogs.baylor.edu/open_text/purpose/quantum-mechanics/.

-• Pearls for every physicist are the fallacies about physical concepts collected by Friedrich Herrmann, Historical Burdens on Physics, available at www.physikdidaktik.uni-karlsruhe.de/publication/pub_fremdsprachen/englisch.html.
+• Pearls for every physicist are the fallacies about physical concepts collected by Friedrich Herrmann, Historical Burdens on Physics, downloadable (in German) at http://www.physikdidaktik.uni-karlsruhe.de/Kolumne/Altlasten.html.
+This collection of short texts is a treasure chest; it makes one think and enjoy.

 For an extensive list of internet links on physics see Appendix C: Sources of information on motion in volume I of the Motion Mountain physics text.